Talisman's Yme oil platform could collapse in storm: document

 Talisman has written off some of its Yme investment.
 In August it reported an end-June remaining book value associated with the investment of $644 million.

-In addition to its 60 percent stake in the installation, Polish refiner Lotos has 20 percent, Norske ADEC holds 10 percent and Wintershall, an arm of BASF, has 10 percent.
+In addition to its 60 percent stake in the installation, Polish refiner Lotos LTSP.WA has 20 percent, Norske ADEC holds 10 percent and Wintershall, an arm of BASF (BASFn.DE), has 10 percent.
 (Additional reporting by Victoria Klesty, Balazs Koranyi and Terje Solsvik; editing by Jason Neely)